 We’re constantly investing in our community in an effort to grow our local economy.
-With the recent completion of the new $185m Colchester East Hants Health Centre, the opening of the impressive $48m Rath Eastlink Community Centre, and the new $7m Colchester East Hants Library, due to open in 2015 – it's an exciting time to be a part of the thriving Town of Truro.
+With the recent completion of the new $185m Colchester East Hants Health Centre, the opening of the impressive $48m Rath Eastlink Community Centre, and the new $7m Colchester East Hants Library – it's an exciting time to be a part of the thriving Town of Truro.

-Known as the “Hub of Nova Scotia”, Truro is home to over 12,000 residents and is centrally situated 40 minutes from the Halifax Stanfield International Airport, one hour from Nova Scotia’s capital city of Halifax.
+Known as the “Hub of Nova Scotia”, the Town of Truro is home to over 12,000 residents and is centrally located 40 minutes from the Halifax Stanfield International Airport and one hour from Nova Scotia’s capital city of Halifax.
 It is close to one of New Brunswick's largest cities; Moncton is located approximately one hour and forty five minutes from Truro.

 Truro has plenty to offer its residents.
 The beautiful 1,000+ acre Victoria Park, new sporting facilities, new elementary and junior high schools, and striking nearby coastal scenery all support active living and a high quality of life for residents of the Town.

-Each Saturday morning from April to December, 8 am to 1 pm, Truro also has a very active Farmer’s Market.
+Each Saturday morning, Truro also has a very active Farmer’s Market.
 Farmers and artisans gather under the covered market in downtown Truro.
 Over 35 vendors sell a wide range of products and there’s always live music and a kids corner with fun and educational activities.

 Truro really offers the best of both worlds.
 Here we have small-town ambience with a strong community presence, combined with a full range of commercial and public services offered in a larger urban centre.

 To find more information on what Truro has to offer its residents, follow the links below:

 - Dalhousie University Agricultural Campus